Skip to main content

 Taoist Christian Anarchism

 As a result of taking on the perspective He prescribed, you can live for others instead of insisting upon your right to live only for yourself.
-Trying to practice that perspective, you can see that the life best lived is the opposite of the often solipsistic "anarcho"-capitalist perspective.
+Trying to practice that perspective, you can see that the life best lived is the opposite of the often solipsistic capitalist perspective.
 We must shift our thinking about property from "what's mine is mine" to "it's on me to use this wealth for the greatest benefit to my neighbor."
 I think this has vast and deep implications for our individual and communal responsibilities that we must reflect upon in our own forms of property; how the State currently protects them for us; and how we can adjust our socioeconomic praxis to reform our communities more justly.

 Comments